LeanKit-Labs/nonstop-build/README.md

   } );
 ```

-### start( repository, [projectName], [skipPacking] )
+### start( repository, [projectName], [skipPacking], [verbose] )
 Start the build for all eligible projects defined in the build file.
 Returns a promise that resolves to an array of packageInformation for each successful build.
 You can optionally provide a `projectName` to limit the build to a specific project.
-You can also provide an optional `true` argument to cause this to skip the packaging step. (primarily for use in testing build via the cli)
+You can also provide an optional `true` argument to cause this to skip the packaging step. (primarily for use in testing build via the cli) Finally, the optional `verbose` flag will pipe all build step output to the current process's IO.

 ```javascript
 // repository - either the path to the git repository or metadata about the repository